Treskilling Yellow: History

-When Ferrary's collection was auctioned in the 1920s, Swedish Baron Eric Leijonhufvud bought the yellow stamp, and then Claes A. Tamm bought it in 1926 for £1,500 sterling in order to complete his collection of Swedish stamps.
-In 1928, the stamp was sold to the lawyer Johan Ramberg for £2,000, and he kept it for nine years.
-In 1937, King Carol II of Romania purchased it from London auction house H. R. Harmer for £5,000, and in 1950 it went to Rene Berlingen for an unknown amount of money.
+When Ferrary's collection was auctioned in the 1920s, Swedish Baron Eric Leijonhufvud bought the yellow stamp, then Claes A. Tamm bought it in 1926 for £1,500 sterling to complete his collection of Swedish stamps.
+In 1928, the stamp was sold for £2,000 to the lawyer Johan Ramberg, who kept it for nine years.
+In 1937, King Carol II of Romania purchased it from London auction house H. R. Harmer for £5,000, and in 1950 it went to Rene Berlingen for an unknown sum.

 In the 1970s, the Swedish Postal Museum caused a controversy by declaring the stamp to be a forgery, but after examinations by two different commissions, it was agreed that this was a genuine stamp.

 In 1984, the yellow stamp made headlines when it was sold by David Feldman for 977,500 Swiss francs.
-It was resold in 1990 for over $1,000,000.
-Then, in 1996 it sold again for 2,880,000 Swiss francs.
+It was sold again in 1990 for over $1,000,000, and again in 1996 for 2,880,000 Swiss francs.
 Each successive sale was a world record price for a postage stamp.

-On 22 May 2010, the yellow stamp was auctioned once again by David Feldman in Geneva, Switzerland.
-It sold "for at least the $2.3 million price [that] it set a record for in 1996".
-The buyer reportedly was an "international consortium" and the seller was a financial firm auctioning the stamp to pay the former owner's debt.
-The exact price and the identity of the buyer were not disclosed and all bidders reportedly were sworn to secrecy; however, the auctioneer stated that it was “still worth more than any other single stamp.”
-The buyer has subsequently been identified as Armand Rousso, “a colorful philatelic player ... known ... for a number of high-profile activities.”
+On 22 May 2010, the yellow stamp was auctioned by David Feldman in Geneva, Switzerland, "for at least the $2.3 million price [that] it set a record for in 1996".
+The buyer was an "international consortium" and the seller was a financial firm auctioning the stamp to pay the former owner's debt.
+The exact price and the identity of the buyer were not disclosed and all bidders were sworn to secrecy; however, the auctioneer stated that it was "still worth more than any other single stamp."
+The buyer was subsequently identified as Armand Rousso, "a colorful philatelic player ... known ... for a number of high-profile activities."